 Once that assessment is made, and the work plan is developed with the consultant and other team members, commit to being engaged and active by addressing tasks ahead of deadlines established within the process identified by the partnership agreement.
 It may be a good idea to allow for some purely social time with the group at ends of meetings to ‘blow off steam’ and move to more of a casual conversation of the challenges, success, and direction of the plan.
 Lastly, it’s important to reiterate the ‘big-picture’ regularly so as to avoid getting ‘caught in the weeds’ or moving into a level of resolution too fine for the Plan.
 This will assure the group stays on task and does not waste time developing material that may not ultimately be incorporated into the Plan or is too highly detailed (i.e., too prescriptive).

-Comprehensive planning on the HUC8 watershed scale spans organization boundaries, as well as the working group team members experience working on or with watershed plans, cross-discipline/resource integration, triple-bottom-line valuation and, to varying degrees, with consultants as team members.
-The One Watershed, One Plan Pilot planning experience provides subsequent planners with valuable information related, not only with several technical tools and templates to start from, but, perhaps more importantly, insights into working group dynamics and management that serve to form meaningful and effective partnerships.
-This article synthesized direct experiences of development of one of the Pilot Plans with several discussions with BWSR and State lessons-learned documents.
-Observations and suggestions related to the planning process, pitfalls and suggestions to mitigate risks to time, energy, team member cohesion and confidence were presented.
-Planning process was described in two distinct phases of equal importance: the Forming and Normalizing Stage and the Plan Development Stage.
+Comprehensive planning on the HUC8 watershed-scale spans organization boundaries, as well as the working group team members, experience working on or with watershed plans, cross-discipline/resource integration, triple-bottom-line valuation, and varying degrees, with consultants as team members.
+The One Watershed, One Plan Pilot planning experience provides subsequent planners with valuable information related, not only with several technical tools and templates to start from but, perhaps more importantly, insights into working group dynamics and management that serve to form meaningful and effective partnerships.
+This article synthesized direct experiences of the development of one of the Pilot Plans with several discussions with BWSR and State lessons-learned documents.
+Observations and suggestions related to the planning process, pitfalls, and suggestions to mitigate risks to time, energy, team member cohesion, and confidence were presented.
+The planning process was described in two distinct phases of equal importance: the Forming and Normalizing Stage and the Plan Development Stage.